RuiFSP/mlzoomcamp2024-final-project/README.md

 ### Running the Streamlit App (Bonus)

-To run the Streamlit app locally, follow these steps:
+For fun you want to run a Streamlit app locally, follow these steps:

 1. Ensure you have all dependencies installed and the virtual environment activated as described in the [Installing Dependencies](#installing-dependencies) section.